philip-shen/Redmine_on_GCP/README.md

 ## Redmine_on_GCP
-Installing Readmine (http://www.redmine.org/) that integrated with Git/GitHub  hosts on Google Cloud Platform (GCP)
+Installing Readmine (http://www.redmine.org/) hosts on Google Cloud Platform (GCP)

 ## Acknowledgments
 I would like to thanks below blogers contributions: